Today marks two years of #indieweb for me. I've been reflecting on my experience joining the community and my plans for the future.

 Back when I started this project, I wrote a post after two-ish months of indieweb going over my experience trying to integrate into the community and build something that worked for me from scratch.
 One of the greatest challenges I remember was trying to figure out how web-systems worked.

-Up until this point, the entirety of my focus outside of university was on machine intelligence and adaptive robotics.
-This was an entirely new space with a completely different set of requisite skills.
-While I was trying to decide how to structure my posts to maximise longevity, I was also picking up on how requests work, how to structure html, how to setup my own server, how to make my site secure, and how to beat style sheets into submission.
+Up until this point, the entirety of my focus outside of university was on machine intelligence and working on adaptive robotics.
+This was an entirely new space with a completely different set of required skills.
+While I was trying to decide how to structure my posts to maximise longevity, I was also picking up how people design systems which rely on requests from other services, how to structure html, how to setup my own server, how to make my site secure, and how to beat style sheets into submission.

 Apparently I was a late-bloomer; most people seemed to have done web-dev by that point in their computer science career.
 It felt like a lot at the time.

 Lessons learned from a solitary summer